quantaosun/Schrodinger_Docking_and_MD/README.md

 workflow B: SP_IFT docking then a MD.
 1_34_sp_ifd_md_broken_at_3_4.knwf workflow C: SP docking then MD, then IFD, then MD, 1234_sp_md_ifd_md_broken_at_1_2_and_3_4.knwf
 ```
+Workflow A is too simple, workflow C is too complex, workflow B provides both good time to accuracy value.